-“If you’re considering cosigning on a loan or co-borrowing with someone, be aware that both scenarios will require you to take on the full financial burden if the other party can’t,” explained Misty Lynch, a certified financial planner and financial consultant with John Hancock.
+“If you’re considering cosigning on a loan or co-borrowing with someone, be aware that both scenarios will require you to take on the full financial burden if the other party can’t,” explained Misty Lynch, a certified financial planner.
 “Situations change over time and some people who initially have every intention of paying their loans back on their own can’t do it.”

 Agreeing to be a cosigner or co-borrower could also impact your credit.
 In both scenarios, a missed payment will negatively influence your credit score.
 The loan will also appear on your credit report, which could increase your debt-to-income ratio.
 Both of these things could make it harder for you to get a loan in the future.

 If you know the risks and want to borrow money with someone to accomplish a goal, co-borrowing might make sense.
-Alternatively, if you want to help out a loved one by guaranteeing a loan, cosigning might be right for you.
+Alternatively, if you want to help out a loved one, cosigning might be right for you.

 As for borrowing for school, you might consider lenders that offer cosigner release.

 Andrew Pentis contributed to this report.